flutter/website/src/content/get-started/flutter-for/compose-devs.md

 {% assign sample_path = "blob/main/examples/get-started/flutter-for/compose_devs" %}

 :::note
-If you instead have experience building apps for Android with Views (XML), see [Flutter for Android developers][].
+If you have experience building Android apps with Views (XML), check out [Flutter for Android developers][].
 :::

 Flutter is a framework for building cross-platform applications